virgesmith/neworder/docs/tips.md

 !!! warning "Synchronisation"
     Identically initialised random streams only stay in sync if the same number of samples are taken from each one .

-The "option" example relies on parallel processes with identical streams to reduce noise when computing differences for sensitivity analysis.
+The "option" example relies on parallel processes with identical random streams to reduce noise when computing differences for sensitivity analysis.
 It implements a `check` step that compares the internal states of the random stream in each process and fails if any are different (see the example code).

 ## External Sources of Randomness